joonasviljakainen/secretmessages/documentation/design.md

 ### Time & space complexities

+Least-significant bit -related complexities are all O(n).
+As relates to echo hiding, the best Fourier transforms appear to have a complexity on the scale of _nLog(n)_.

 At the moment the time complexity of all operations appears to be O(n).
 In addition, implementing echo hiding would require working on somewhat complicated mathematical functions.

 Space requirements as I see them at the moment are also O(n) (possibly O(2n), to be more specific).